derektypist/project-euler-051/README.md

 **Information Architecture**

-The function `primeDigitReplacements(n)` returns a number, where `n` is a number between 4 and 8.
+The function `primeDigitReplacements(n)` returns a number, where `n` is a number.

 ## Features

-Allows the user to enter the number of primes requested as well as getting the smallest prime that is part of an n prime value family.
-Performs checks on valid user input.
-If the input is not valid, an error message is displayed.
+Allows the user to show or hide the solution to the problem as described in [Project Euler 051](https://projecteuler.net/problem=51).

 ## Technologies